pmaidens/CMPUT404-project/API.md

           last_name (string) - the last name of an author email (string) - the email of an author bio (string) - the bio of an author

     Endpoint: /api/posts/
     Available Methods: GET, POST
     This endpoint lists the posts that are currently available to the authenticated user.
     You can also create a new post for the current user.

       GET Repsonse objects properties:
+          count (Posts) - number of posts
+          query - the current query
+          size - the size of the page
           title - the title of the post
           source - the last place this post was origin - the original url of the post